xiangao/reproducible-research/content/15-licenses/index.md

   surveys.
 So informed consent, and review by IRB, with a clearly defined protocol and protection of data.

-  You can do a survey {\nhilit within a class} and it may not be research, but then you can't publish the results.
+  You can do a survey {\nhilit within a class and it may not be research, but then you can't publish the results.

-  The NIH considers the analysis of anonymized human data to be ``not human subjects research,'' and it may be exempt from full IRB review, but IRBs generally want to make such determinations
+  The NIH considers the analysis of anonymized human data to be "not human subjects research," and it may be exempt from full IRB review, but IRBs generally want to make such determinations
   themselves: you need to fill out some amount of paperwork.
 }
-\end{frame}

-\begin{frame}{HIPAA}

-\bbi
+## HIPAA

-\item HIPAA = Health Insurance Portability and Accountability Act of 1996
+*  HIPAA = Health Insurance Portability and Accountability Act of 1996
-\item Special rules about medical data with {\hilit any}
+*  Special rules about medical data with **any** identifying information
-  identifying information
-  \bi
-  \item Private
+  *  Private
-  \item Secure
+  *  Secure
-  \ei
-\item Full zip code may be considered identifying information.
+  *  Full zip code may be considered identifying information.
-\item Dates of test results are considered identifying information.
+*  Dates of test results are considered identifying information.
-\ei

-\note{
   HIPAA is really important, but it's also a real pain.

-  The key thing is that medical data with {\nhilit any} identifying information needs a whole bunch of paperwork if transferred/disclosed, and there need to be special security measures.
+  The key thing is that medical data with {\nhilit any identifying information needs a whole bunch of paperwork if transferred/disclosed, and there need to be special security measures.

-  And the definition of ``identifying information'' is surprisingly broad.
+  And the definition of "identifying information" is surprisingly broad.
 }
-\end{frame}

-\begin{frame}{Summary}

-\bbi
+## Summary

-\item Pick a license, any license
+*  Pick a license, any license
-\item Use MIT or GPL for software
+*  Use MIT or GPL for software
-\item Use CC0 for data
+*  Use CC0 for data
-\item Cite sources of software and data
+*  Cite sources of software and data
-\item Talk to the source of data
+*  Talk to the source of data
-\item Be careful with human data
+*  Be careful with human data
-  \bi
-  \item If you're unsure, ask for help
+  *  If you're unsure, ask for help
-  \ei
-\ei

-\note{
-  If you don't {\nhilit license} your software, it can't be modified or reused.
+  If you don't {\nhilit license your software, it can't be modified or reused.

   Make data open, and be sure to reward those who make data and